puritys/chromeSecureShell/README.md

 ## SSH Agent
 * https://github.com/google/chrome-ssh-agent

-Google implemented a chrome ssh agent extension, we can use ssh agent instead of my save-password hack.
+Google implemented a chrome ssh agent extension, we can use ssh agent instead of my hack save-password.

 # 安裝方式